Talent search: by-resume vs skills-first

 Note that the table above compares Resume-based and Dev.Profile-based benefits.
 To our knowledge, no platform currently implements anything close to the hypothetical Resume-first: that would combine a full-blown resume with full talent activity from various dev. platforms on a single profile page.
 It’s probably too complex in practice.

-Skills-first methodology, in theory, unites the benefits of both columns because you’ll have both resume (external) and dev. profile to analize.
+Skills-first methodology, in theory, unites the benefits of both columns because you’ll have both resume (external) and dev. profile to analyze.
 More data is better, right?
 The time to read both sources is summed as well...
 But there’re two more things to consider.
 The churn rate of your qualified prospects: how many of them will eventually be approved and move to the next pipeline stage.
 And a resulting price per approved candidate.
 Efficiency comparison is a very complex topic so we’ll reserve the details for another article.

 The issue with skills-first, to be fair, is that not all dev. accounts are equipped with resume links.
 This is another culturally specific feature: for example, users from South America tend to have a higher % of (mentioned) contacts in their profiles compared to other countries.
 And by higher we mean like ×2 more sometimes.
 DevScanr provides a contact filter but it, expectedly, reduces a pool of talents when applied.
 Another solution, from the platform side, is to reverse-search links over the Internet.
 Which is doable but expensive.